KentaaNL/buckaruby/README.md

 When a request to Buckaroo fails because of connection problems, a `Buckaruby::ConnectionException` will be raised.

+When Buckaroo returns an invalid response (status code is not 2xx), a `Buckaruby::InvalidResponseException` will be raised.

 When an API call to Buckaroo results in a "Fail" returned, a `Buckaruby::ApiException` will be raised.

 When the signature could not be verified, a `Buckaruby::SignatureException` will be raised.

+All Buckaruby exceptions listed here inherit from the class `Buckaruby::BuckarooException`.

 ## Contributing